xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

 ## Plotting

-We can complete our real-world example by plotting the data in its new units
+We can complete our real-world example by plotting the data in its new units:

 ```python
 import cartopy.crs as ccrs